DarynHolmes/react_introduction/workshop/02_1st_component.md

 ReactDOM.render(React.createElement(Header, null), document.getElementById('app'));
 ```

-Look at the first call to we see `createElement` with the `render` function.
+Look at the first call to `createElement` within the `render` function.
 Notice the third parameter is actually a react element.
 In the second call to `createElement` the third parameter is a string (but technically it could have been another react element).

 ### Applying CSS